biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 that would allow the citation typing to happen when the citation was made.

-The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated Lua filter to work with the APA Citation Styling Language (CSL), different from CSL used by the Journal of Cheminformatics.
+The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated Lua filter to work with the APA Citation Styling Language (CSL), different from the CSL used by the Journal of Cheminformatics.

 During the biohackathon we focused on adding CiTO support.